Virginia Wins Fifth Consecutive NCAA Swimming & Diving Championship

 Katie Grimes – 1650 Free

 Swimmers in the A-Finals earn First Team All-America honors.
-Swimmers in the B-Finals are honorable mention All-Americans
+Swimmers in the B-Finals are Second Team All-Americans